 weight: integer

-# Optional: Model-specific parameters.
+# Optional: Model-specific parameters to override

 override_params: object